Sustainable Drainage Systems (SuDS)

 Biodiversity and Ecological Considerations

 Green roofs contribute significantly to urban biodiversity by creating habitats for various species.
 These installations can support a wide array of flora, attracting pollinators such as bees and butterflies.
 Native plant species are particularly valuable, as they foster a resilient ecosystem better adapted to local conditions.
-The inclusion of diverse vegetation promotes not only a
+The inclusion of diverse vegetation promotes not only aesthetic appeal but also enhances ecological functions, contributing to improved air quality and urban cooling.

 Careful design and maintenance of green roofs can further bolster their ecological roles.
 Incorporating water features or specific substrates can encourage a broader range of wildlife, appealing to birds and insects alike.
 Regular assessments enable adjustments to planting schemes, ensuring ongoing support for the ecological community.
 By fostering a connection between nature and urban living, green roofs serve as crucial components of sustainable city planning and biodiversity enhancement.